Search

 • Predictive Maintenance in AR Applications.
 By analyzing visual data from industrial equipment, AI-powered computer vision can predict potential failures and guide technicians through AR-assisted repair processes.

-The Best AR/VR Open-Source Projects
+The Best Virtual Reality and Augmented Reality Open-Source Projects

 The open-source community plays a pivotal role in advancing computer vision for AR/VR.
 By offering freely available resources like platforms, libraries, and datasets, open-source empowers developers and researchers to create groundbreaking applications.